ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 ## Forward and backward

-### How to mupliply matrices
+### How to multiply matrices

-Before we begin with backpropagation and neural ODEs, let's talk about something very simple: about matrix multiplication.
+Before we begin with backpropagation and neural ODEs, let's talk about something very simple: matrix multiplication.

 Assume we have two square {{< math >}}$n \times n${{< /math >}} matrices, {{< math >}}$A${{< /math >}} and {{< math >}}$B${{< /math >}}, and {{< math >}}$n${{< /math >}}-dimensional vector (vector-column) {{< math >}}$x${{< /math >}}.
 Consider the following product: